2022-23 Annual Report (text version)

 * General Government includes Queensland Treasury and Arts Queensland.

 Achieving organisational excellence

-QTC’s performance in 2021–22, and its ability to manage ongoing disruption from COVID-19 and external market forces, was underpinned by its operational excellence, risk management, high performance workforce, and culture.
+QTC’s performance in 2022–23 was underpinned by its operational excellence, risk management and dynamic workforce.
 QTC is committed to maintaining high organisational standards to enable an environment where corporate goals can be achieved, and organisational risks are actively monitored and managed.

 Technology, system and process enhancements

 In the year under review, QTC settled $353.4 billion in transaction volume, with cost of errors at less than 0.01% ($202) and continued to automate processes, improve data quality and maintain system currency.